 The First State has 177,000 hunters and anglers who spend $150 million annually and support 1,868 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions is Congressional Sportsmen's Caucus Member Senator Tom Carper, Governor John Carney, and the Delaware Legislative Sportsmen's Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Delaware please contact Senior Director, Northeastern States Director Brent Miller.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Delaware please contact CSF's Northeastern States Manager and States Program Assistant Joe Mullin.

 Congressional Sportsmen's Caucus